Creadores-Program/Craftsmine/English/README.md

 #### consoleLog
 If enabled, generates a console.log file

+#### gcCollectionAuto
+If enabled, frees memory every gcCollectionTime cycle

+#### gcCollectionTime
+time in milliseconds for the gcCollectionAuto cycle

 ## Support the Project

 If you want to support the project, you can make a donation at this [link](https://creadoresgames.blogspot.com/p/donaciones.html) via bank transfer or PayPal!